There are many different types of leather available. Bonded leather is one option to have the look of leather at a lower cost.

 Bonded Leather vs Genuine Leather

-The process alters some of the preferred qualities of leather, so while not a top quality, it is often used for belts and similar goods.
+The process alters some of the preferred qualities of leather, so while not of top quality, genuine leather is often used for belts and similar goods.
 Since genuine leather is still a solid layer of natural hide, it will perform better and last longer than bonded leather.

 Bonded Leather vs Full Grain Leather

-This cut of leather contains the outer layout of the hide, referred to as the “grain”; it hasn’t been sanded or buffed to remove any imperfections.
-Generally, only the hair is removed on full grain leathers.
-The grain generally has densely packed fibers that are finer; this results in a surface that is very strong, durable, and can withstand tough use.
+This cut of leather contains the outer layout of the hide, referred to as the “grain,” and hasn’t been sanded or buffed to remove any imperfections.
+Generally, only the hair is removed on full grain leather.
+The grain generally has densely packed fibers that are finer, resulting in a surface that is very strong, durable, and can withstand tough use.

-Those surface fibers are also what give it the most strength of any leather type.
+Those surface fibers also give it the most strength of any leather type.
 This makes it good for saddlery, footwear, and furniture.
 Since the outer layer isn’t removed, it develops a patina (a surface color change from use) over time that can be pleasing to the eye.
-The outer layer also provides some water-resistance qualities as well.
-Full Grain is looked upon as the highest quality leather available.
+The outer layer also provides some water-resistance qualities.
+Full grain leather is considered the highest-quality leather available.

 Bonded Leather vs Top Grain Leather

-This cut is very similar to full-grain, except that it has had the very top layer sanded and/or buffed to remove imperfections and irregularities in the finish.
-This makes the leather softer and more pliable, with various dyes and finished applied to it.
+This cut is very similar to full-grain, except that the very top layer has been sanded and/or buffed to remove imperfections and irregularities in the finish.
+This makes the leather softer and more pliable, and various dyes and finishes have been applied to it.

-While this sanding makes it more visually appealing, it also removes a lot of the strength and some water-repellent qualities of full grain leather.
-This we begin to see a tradeoff between leather strength, and leather look and softness.
+While this sanding makes it more visually appealing, it also removes much of the strength and some water-repellent qualities of full grain leather.
+Thus, we begin to see a tradeoff between leather strength and leather look and softness.

-Given its softness and flexibility, top grain leather is often used in high end leather goods, including handbags, wallets, and shoes.
+Given its softness and flexibility, top grain leather is desired for high-end leather goods, including handbags, wallets, and shoes.

-Bonded leather will begin to crack and flake within a few years, and not perform as well as top grain leather.
+Bonded leather will begin to crack and flake within a few years and will not perform as well as top grain leather.

 Bonded Leather vs Faux Leather

-It does however not reflect real leather qualities such as wearing better over time, having natural stretchability, breathability, and resistance to cuts and other abrasions, and a unique natural look/feel.
+However, it does not reflect real leather qualities such as wearing better over time, natural stretchability, breathability, resistance to cuts and other abrasions, and a unique natural look/feel.

-Since faux leather is generally has a consistent makeup of its material, it will not flake and crack over time like bonded leather will.
+Since faux leather generally has a consistent makeup of its material, it will not flake and crack over time like bonded leather will.
 Bonded leather will have slightly more of a leather look and smell early on.
-Click here to learn more in my detailed article about faux leather.

 Bonded Leather vs Imitation Leather

-Imitation leather is another term used to describe faux leather.
+Imitation leather is another term for faux leather.
 As described above, faux leather will generally not flake and crack over time like bonded leather will.
-Bonded leather will have slightly more of a leather look and smell early on, though wear out much faster.
+Bonded leather will have slightly more of a leather look and smell early on, though it will wear out much faster.

 Bonded Leather vs Vinyl

-Vinyl leather is another term used to describe faux leather.
+Vinyl leather is another term for faux leather.
 As described above, faux leather will generally not flake and crack over time like bonded leather will.
-Bonded leather will have slightly more of a leather look and smell early on, though wear out much faster.
+Bonded leather will have slightly more of a leather look and smell early on, though it wears out much faster.

 Bonded Leather vs PU Leather

-PU leather is another term used to describe faux leather.
-As described above, faux leather will generally not flake and crack over time like bonded leather will.
-Bonded leather will have slightly more of a leather look and smell early on, though wear out much faster.
+PU leather is another term for faux leather.
+As described above, faux leather will generally not flake and crack over time like bonded leather.
+Bonded leather will have slightly more of a leather look and smell early on, though it wears out much faster.

 Bonded Leather vs Leather Bound

 When considering book bindings, one might choose between these two leather types.
-Generally, natural leather will be more durable, last longer, and feel better when used.
-Bonded leather will be less expensive, provide less protection to the book, and wear out more quickly.
+Natural leather is generally more durable, lasts longer, and feels better when used.
+Bonded leather is less expensive, provides less protection to the book, and wears out more quickly.

 Bonded Leather vs Leather Gel

-Leather Gel is a material sold by King Textiles, is a synthetic leather with a “breathable” backing.
-This makes it useful for applications such as upholstery and clothing where air flow can aid in comfort of the user experience.
+Leather gel is synthetic leather with a “breathable” backing that is sold by King Textiles.
+This makes it useful for applications such as upholstery and clothing, where airflow can aid in the comfort of the user experience.

-Since it is a synthetic leather, with high abrasion tolerance, it will generally perform better than bonded leather.
-The bonded leather will wear crack, and peel more quickly.
+Since it is synthetic leather with a high abrasion tolerance, it will generally perform better than bonded leather.
+Bonded leather will wear, crack, and peel more quickly.

 Bonded Leather vs Polyurethane

-Polyurethane (PU) leather is another term used to describe faux leather.
+Polyurethane (PU) leather is another term for faux leather.
 As described above, faux leather will generally not flake and crack over time like bonded leather will.
-Bonded leather will have slightly more of a leather look and smell early on, though wear out much faster.
+Bonded leather will have slightly more of a leather look and smell early on, though it will wear out much faster.

 Bonded Leather Care & Maintenance